- Swedish Railway Models

 - Brekina produces a model of the Opel Kapitän B sedan in old Swedish “Polis” livery.

-- Norev (a little-known manufacturer) has produced a model of the Renault Berlingo van in Swedish ‘Post’ livery, but it is incorrect in that Post vans in Sweden are right-hand drive (so that the delivery driver can post letters into fence-mounted mailboxes without leaving the driver’s seat)!
+- Norev (a French manufacturer) has produced a model of the Renault Berlingo van in Swedish ‘Post’ livery, but it is incorrect in that Post vans in Sweden are right-hand drive (so that the delivery driver can post letters into fence-mounted mailboxes without leaving the driver’s seat)!
 This was probably a limited edition.

 Rover Mini Cooper